 The reform of the Emissions Trading Scheme (EU ETS) for Aviation

 Market-based measures, such as the Emissions Trading Scheme (ETS) are key to reducing CO2 emissions, especially in the next 10-15 years.
 The ETS is the most appropriate economic measure to limit and reduce CO2 emissions and price CO2.
 Reliance on economic measures is reduced over time as breakthrough technologies become more widely available – leaving residual emissions to be addressed through carbon removals.
 Governments need to re-invest all revenues from ETS allowances into the deployment of decarbonisation solutions.
-We need to ensure that there is sufficient investment already today in the technologies which will help airlines decarbonize tomorrow.
+We need to ensure that there is sufficient investment already today in the technologies that will help airlines decarbonize tomorrow.
 The extension of the ETS Innovation Fund should include support for Contracts-for-Difference (CfD), notably to increase the attractiveness of SAFs.

 To ensure cost-effectiveness, EU and national economic measures must be market-based.
 Climate policy regulation in the form of taxes is ecologically and economically counterproductive.
 It reduces the industry’s capacity to invest and innovate whilst potentially shifting emissions to other regions (carbon leakage) The A4E Input on Public Consultation Updating the EU Emissions Trading System (ETS) provides additional details on the role of the EU ETS in aviation, A4E, March 2021 See here.

-- Any future legislation should ensure that the same conditions apply to all carriers competing on the same market.
+- Any future legislation should ensure that the same conditions apply to all carriers competing in the same market.
 There should be no favouritism or discrimination based on the nationality, destination, or origin of the carriers.

 - The planned reforms coupled with the unprecedented rally of CO2 for compliance in the past months have seen allowance (EUAs) prices topping EUR 60 in September 2021 — up from EUR 25 prior to the COVID crisis.
 This will result in a dramatic increase of EU ETS costs.
-We expect that aircraft operators’ costs of compliance to the scheme will increase to approximately EUR 900 mln in 2019 to EUR 5-6 bn in 2025.
+We expect that aircraft operators’ costs of compliance with the scheme will increase from approximately EUR 900 mln in 2019 to EUR 5-6 bn in 2025.
 This five-fold increase will take place just as the sector is still grappling with the impact of the COVID crisis, whose damages will be felt until 2024-2025.

-- The share of revenues resulting from the auctioning of ETS allowances used in supporting SAFs, fleet renewal or zero-emissions hydrogen and electric technologies is marginal.
-To ensure an optimal use of the merits of a market-based measure, all revenues from the auctioning of allowances need to be reinvested in the industry’s decarbonization to ultimately support our sectoral efforts towards the EU’s 2030 and 2050 goals.
-Similarly, the ETS Innovation Fund should foresee earmarking of revenues for the aircraft operators’ projects.
+- The share of revenues resulting from the auctioning of ETS allowances used in supporting SAFs, fleet renewal, or zero-emissions hydrogen and electric technologies is marginal.
+To ensure optimal use of the merits of a market-based measure, all revenues from the auctioning of allowances need to be reinvested in the industry’s decarbonization to ultimately support our sectoral efforts towards the EU’s 2030 and 2050 goals.
+Similarly, the ETS Innovation Fund should foresee the earmarking of revenues for the aircraft operators’ projects.

 - Modifying the share of allowances auctioned will have no impact on CO2 emissions.
 Under a cap-and-trade mechanism, the climate benefit is defined by the cap, not by the level of auctioning.
-If the auctioning of allowances generates revenues for EU and EFTA Members States, it does not lead to an additional mitigation in CO2 emissions from aviation unless the revenue from such auctioning is reinvested into the development or deployment of aviation decarbonization technologies.
+If the auctioning of allowances generates revenues for EU and EFTA member states, it does not lead to an additional mitigation in CO2 emissions from aviation unless the revenue from such auctioning is reinvested into the development or deployment of aviation decarbonization technologies.
 Free allocation is an established means to prevent competitive distortion and carbon leakage.

-- The proposed reform will result in a loss of competitiveness, stemming from consumer, airlines, and investor responses, including switching of carriers, switching of routes or shifts in demand.
+- The proposed reform will result in a loss of competitiveness, stemming from consumer, airlines, and investor responses, including switching of carriers, switching of routes, or shifts in demand.
 These competitive distortions because of the significant increase in ETS compliance costs may in turn lead to carbon leakage.

-- The proposed reform will negatively impact less-connected European regions which have less transport alternatives and who rely on air transport for education, training, goods and services.
+- The proposed reform will negatively impact less-connected European regions which have fewer transport alternatives and rely on air transport for education, training, goods and services.
 It would also lead to a distortion of the market and impact the EU economy, as intra-European travellers are drawn towards destinations outside of the EU, negatively affecting tourism, a major source of economic activity across Europe.

 - Higher prices for intra-EEA travel will make EU destinations relatively less attractive to visitors from within the EU.
-EU travellers may opt to travel to non-EU destinations to avoid some of the policy costs, for example holiday destinations outside the EU.
+EU travellers may opt to travel to non-EU destinations to avoid some of the policy costs, for example, holiday destinations outside the EU.
 This applies both for direct flights from the EEA to non-EEA destinations as well as for flights from the EEA to non-EEA, where one leg of the journey is intra-EEA.
 By ensuring that the cost of travelling within Europe does not rise too quickly we can limit the risk of carbon leakage and distortion of competition between EU carriers.
 Retaining free credits past the foreseen date of 2027 would help in this regard, by maintaining a fairer regulatory cost gap between European and non-European destinations and by reducing the risk of carbon leakage.